Elfsong/ICLR_response/Reviewer_4.md

 # Reviewer 4

+We thank the reviewer for the comments and questions!
+I hope the response can address all the raised concerns and questions.

 **Q1:** Intrinsic and Extrinsic Evaluation

 We conduct extrinsic evaluations on three benchmarks shown below.
 All of them employed the sequence-to-sequence style.
 For the classification tasks, we limited the vocabulary to ensure we could access the logit of each class.